mathworks-ref-arch/matlab-on-aws/releases/R2023a/README.md

 1. Go to the AWS CloudFormation page and select the stack you created.
 1. Click the **Actions** button and click **Delete Stack** from the menu that appears.

-### Resources

-The following resources will be created as part of the CloudFormation Stack.

-1. Security Group for SSH, RDP and NICE DCV access
-1. EC2 Instance
+## Nested Stacks

+This CloudFormation template uses nested stacks to reference templates used by multiple reference architectures.
+For details, see the [MathWorks Infrastructure as Code Building Blocks](https://github.com/mathworks-ref-arch/iac-building-blocks) repository.

-### CloudWatch Logs
+## CloudWatch Logs
 CloudWatch logs enables you to access logs from all the resources in your stack in a single place.
 To use CloudWatch logs, launch the stack with the feature "Configure cloudwatch logging for the MATLAB instance" enabled.
 Once the stack deployment is complete, you can access your logs in the "Outputs" of the stack by clicking the link next to "CloudWatchLogs".
 Note that if you delete the stack, the CloudWatch log group is also deleted.
 For more information, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

 ----

-Copyright (c) 2018-2023 The MathWorks, Inc. All rights reserved.
+Copyright 2018-2023 The MathWorks, Inc.

 ----